 “In the long run, it doesn’t matter how well we perform or what we accomplish — a life without heart is not worth living,” Eldredge writes.
 “To lose heart is to lose everything.”

 The Bible says God has placed eternity in our hearts (Ecclesiastes 3:11).
 People who listen to their hearts will hear the question “Why?”
-Those brave enough to follow this inner voice will find God.
+Those who are brave enough to follow this inner voice will seek the answer and find it in God.

 Those who don’t listen to their hearts live contradictory lives.
 No one gets out of bed in the morning without some purpose for living.
-If I’m just a blob of cells that came together by accident, why not stay in bed and become a bigger blob?
+If I’m just a blob of cells that came together by accident over trillions of years, why get out of bed?
+I’ll stay put and become a bigger blob.

 “God created all things on purpose,” says Carlee, 7.
 “He wanted something to enjoy, and that thing is you and me.”

-The accidental or evolution worldview can never satisfy our deepest desires.
-Many who embrace this worldview cast off all restraints.
+The accidental worldview, which is the inevitable result of the theory of evolution, can never satisfy a person’s deepest desires.
+Many who embrace this worldview cast off all restraints and live in hot pursuit of pleasure.
 Why not?
-If there’s no purpose and no God, why not go for max pleasure?
+If there’s no purpose in life, if there’s no God, why not go for the gusto?